If you are new here, don’t forget to check our Discord Channel. It’s free for everyone!

 Conflagrate + Life from the Loam was a powerhouse in the past and I’m glad we can come back to it.
 It has three main roles: it’s a removal spell, a powerful finisher and a discard outlet.
 Flashbacking Conflagrate costs two mana, which makes it an important piece in games when you have access to only two lands.
 In these scenarios you can flashback only two Lava Darts, which means we need another spell to trigger Phoenixes.
 While Life from the Loam usually fills that role, opting for Conflagrate instead can speed our gameplan up and help present an unexpected kill.

-Since in most games you build your hand and use one, big Conflagrate, there’s no need to play too many copies.
-In my opinion, two is a perfect number – you’ll very likely find one and you’ll rarely use the second since the first copy should end the game in one way or another.
+Since in most games you flip most of your deck and build your hand and use one, big Conflagrate, there’s no need to play too many copies.
+In my opinion, 1.5 would be a perfect number – you’ll very likely find one and you’ll rarely use the second since the first copy should end the game in one way or another.
+Sadly we can’t do that, so we have to decide for something.
+Personally I opt for playing only one copy and rely more on maindeck Lightning Axe, but I can see the metagames where playing two or one main one side could be reasonable.

 The manabase

-Dredge’s manabase is as straightforward as it gets – it comprises exclusively fetchlands and different types of Mountains, barring one Bosseiju that I treat more like a spell than a land most of the time.
-That’s because it’s essential to be able to convert all of your lands into Lava Darts flashbacks – if you can’t cast enough spells, your Arclight Phoenixes won’t come back and you won’t be able to finish the game.
+Dredge’s manabase is as straightforward as it gets – it comprises exclusively fetchlands and different types of Mountains.
+There’s a palace for one exception at best – one Bosseiju that I treat more like a spell than a land most of the time.
+Mountains are essential to be able to convert all of your lands into Lava Darts flashbacks – if you can’t cast enough spells, your Arclight Phoenixes won’t come back and you won’t be able to finish the game.
 I’m playing nineteen lands to have decent odds of hitting my first two land drops, so I can cast Life from the Loam and secure all my future land needs.
-However, if I could choose, I’d almost always opt for having three or more lands in hand because three Mountains opens a possibility of escaping Ox of Agonas into triple Lava Dart to bring back Phoenixes, which speeds up the deck by a lot.
+However, if I could choose, I’d almost always opt for having three or more lands in hand because three Mountains opens a possibility of triple Lava Dart to bring back Phoenixes, which speeds up the deck by a lot.
 That’s why adding an extra land or two to increase the likelihood of this outcome would be beneficial, but sadly it’s hard to find slots for it.

-I play ten fetchlands and eight Mountains.
-Fetchlands can essentially be a turn one play, albeit a weak one, by finding a Surveil land – useful if you have an otherwise good hand with Artist’s Talent and/or Reunion.
+I play eleven fetchlands and eight Mountains.
+Fetchlands can essentially be a turn one play, albeit a weak one, by finding a Surveil land – useful if you have an otherwise good hand with Artist’s Talent.
+I can see even slowrolling Looting or Inquiry because the upside of hitting a dredger from the top and bin with Surveil is so high that it’s often worth trying to highroll.
 I like playing more Mountains than I technically have to because I want to increase the odds of not milling all of my fetchables early on.
-Three basics allow me to limit the damage from my lands if I want to prioritise that – once you search for Stomping Ground, there’s often no need to get another one.
+Two basics allow me to limit the damage from my lands if I want to prioritise that – once you search for Stomping Ground, there’s often no need to get another one.
 Green is the second colour, that’s why you have more green sources.
-Black is just a very light splash, and it’s rarely used nowadays.
+Black is just a very light splash, and unless you rely on discard hard, you shouldn’t find it too aggressively.

 The singleton Boseiju is essentially my sixteenth sideboard card.
-I would love to play only Mountains and fetchlands, but since I wanted to pack a mix of different hate cards, I decided to trim one Stomping Ground and move one Boseiju from the sideboard to the maindeck.
-Sometimes it can punish you by not being a fuel for Lava Dart, but the upside of having a maindeck answer to Urza’s Saga or Tormod’s Crypt is worth it.
+I would love to play only Mountains and fetchlands, but since I wanted to pack a mix of different hate cards, I sometimes decide to trim one fetch and move one Boseiju to the maindeck.
+Sometimes it can punish you by not being a fuel for Lava Dart, but the upside of having a maindeck answer to Urza’s Saga or Tormod’s Crypt can be worth it.

 Sideboard options